nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ## 17 With Arms Wide Open                       1
 ```

 Then you can scan down the `n` column, find that the
-biggest number is 11, and say: it's the song ``Independent Women Part
-I'' by Destiny's Child.
+biggest number is 11, and say: it's the song "Independent Women Part I" by Destiny's Child.
 This is 3 points (out of 4, when the question
 was to be handed in).

 But, this is a data frame, so anything we can do to a data frame we